Planned community: Finland

 The city of Helsinki, previously a town of 5,000 inhabitants, was made the capital of the new Grand Duchy of Finland in 1812 by decree of Alexander I, Emperor of Russia.
 The city center was rebuilt with the lead of the German architect Carl Ludvig Engel.

 However, the last town in Finland that was ordered to be built on a previously completely uninhabited land was Raahe, founded by governor general Per Brahe the Younger in 1649.

 The city of Vaasa was rebuilt about seven kilometers northwest of its original location in 1862, after a fire which destroyed the city in 1852.
 The new town was planned by Carl Axel Setterberg.
 The disastrous consequences of the fire were considered as the design included five broad avenues which divided the town into sections and each block was divided by alleys.

 Hamina is an old Finnish Eastern trade capital, founded during the Swedish reign.
 The star-shaped fortress and the circular town plan are based on an Italian Renaissance fortress concept from the 16th century.

 Finland also has various "ekokylä" communities or "ecological villages".
 For example, Tapiola is a post-war garden city on the edge of Espoo.

 Hervanta in Tampere is a satellite city built starting from 1970s to accommodate a growing number of urban residents.
 It was built far from the city centre due to lower land prices.
 The district was intended to be as independent as possible.
 It includes a large university campus, the Police University College of Finland and offices of many technology companies.

 France

 Many new cities, called bastides, were founded from the 12th to 14th centuries in southwestern France, where the Hundred Years War took place, to replace destroyed cities and organize defence and growth.
 Among those, Monpazier, Beaumont, and Villeréal are good examples.

 In 1517, the construction of Le Havre was ordered by Francis I of France as a new port.
 It was completely destroyed during the Second World War and was entirely rebuilt in a modernist style, during the Trente Glorieuses, the thirty-year period from 1945 to 1975.

 Cardinal Richelieu founded the small Baroque town of Richelieu, which remains largely unchanged.

 A program of new towns (French ville nouvelle) was developed in the mid-1960s to try to control the expansion of cities.
-Ten villes nouvelles were created.
+Nine villes nouvelles were created.